rockyhenderson/rockyhenderson/README.md

 - 🎓 In my second year of an HND in Web Development, preparing for my bachelor's degree and an internship year.
 - 🚀 Passionate about clean, functional design and user experience.

+Here’s an updated **My Portfolio** section, including your work experience and mentioning that the portfolio is a work in progress:

+---

 ## My Portfolio

-I've crafted my portfolio to demonstrate each core component of my web development expertise:
+I'm currently building my portfolio to showcase each core area of my web development expertise.
+Here’s what it will include:

-- **Projects**: Highlights of my work, with descriptions, technologies used, and links to live demos or repos.
+- **Projects**: A collection of my work, featuring descriptions, technologies used, and links to live demos or repos.
-- **Skills Overview**: A concise display of my technical skills, showing my proficiency in key technologies.
-- **Work Experience**: A snapshot of my relevant work experience and any notable contributions.
+- **Work Experience**: Highlights of my past work in web development:
-- **Contact & Availability**: Details on how to reach me and my availability for freelance or collaborative work.
+  - **Content Migration Specialist**
+    *Confidential Project for Global Non-profit, Remote*
+    *July 2023 – October 2024*
+    - Migrated over 1,000 pages of complex content from WordPress to ButterCMS.
+    - Collaborated with a multi-skilled team to deliver the project on time and under budget.
+    - Assisted in QA, testing the site across multiple browsers and devices.
+  - **Neep**
+    *(Details coming soon)*

 ## Skills